problex/CareShiftScheduler/replit.md

 - Pay tracking: Users can enter a dollar amount for each shift above the notes field
 - Pay calculator: Collapsible section at top of Home page allows users to calculate total pay between any start and end date
 - Notes feature allows users to add optional notes to shifts, viewable by clicking on shift cards
+- Edit capability: Users can edit or add pay and notes to existing shifts via the shift details modal

 ### Backend Architecture